 Meat is now central to billions of people's daily meals.
 The environmental, climate, public health, ethical, and human impacts are enormous and remain largely unexplored.
 'What's for Dinner?' explores this terrain in fast-globalizing China through the eyes of a retired pig farmer in rural Jiangxi province; a vegan restaurateur in Beijing; a bullish young livestock entrepreneur; and residents of the province known as the 'world's factory' contending with water polluted by wastes from pig factory farms.They personalize the vast trends around them, in a country on the cusp of becoming a world power.
 Given that every fifth person in the world is Chinese, what the Chinese eat and how China produces its food, affects not only China, but the world, too.
-Written by

 The future of food, now, in the world's most populous country.